IT Account Management Regulation 503

 G. Positive identification and due diligence must be performed to ensure all password reset requests are legitimate and verified from a trusted source.

 IV.
-Email storage space and file size restriction policy
+Email storage space and file size restriction regulation

 A. Faculty/Staff email storage space and message size is limited.